AndrewWPhillips/andrewwphillips.github.io/_posts/2023-09-10-compiler_directive.md

 * to be like other languages (unlikely given Go's contrarian approach)
 * to discourage their use, as they were mainly added for use by the standard library
-* to avoid corrupting the purity of the language
+* to avoid corrupting the "purity" of the language
-* so as not to burden anticipated alternative implementations (which can ignore them)
+* so they can simply be ignored by (real or anticipated) alternative implementations (like gccgo)
 * so they can be removed in a later version of Go (unlikely to happen I think)

 **import "unsafe"**

 The import of the `unsafe` "package" is really just a compiler directive.
 There is no actual package of that name.
 It just flags to the compiler to allow certain "unsafe" features.
 (There are probably more unsafe features than you think -- which I might cover in a future post.)

+**import "C"**

+Similarly, importing the `C` package is a directive to enable "CGO".

 ---
 </details>